MEET THE STAFF

 Lee T. Hughes has been the Director of Bands at Robertsdale High School since 2017.
 He teaches Marching Band, Wind Ensemble, AP Music Theory, and oversees all other ensembles.
-Mr. Hughes holds a Bachelor's Degree in Music Education from the University of South Alabama.
-While there, he served as a trumpet section leader, as well as, teaching assistant in the acclaimed Jaguar Marching Band and was principal trumpet player with the Wind Ensemble and Jazz Band.
+Mr. Hughes earned a Bachelor of Music Education from the University of South Alabama.
+While there, he served as a trumpet section leader, as well as, teaching assistant in the acclaimed Jaguar Marching Band and was principal trumpet player with the Wind Ensemble, USA Symphony/Opera Orchestra and Jazz Band.
 After graduation he has since taught at many award-winning band programs, such as Baker High School in Mobile, Alabama, Daphne High School in Daphne, AL, and now Robertsdale High School in Robertsdale, AL. He is also an avid clinician and performer along the Gulf Coast.
 In Spring of 2016, he was chosen to be an honor band clinician with the Mobile County Middle School Honor Band.
 Mr. Hughes is a member of the Alabama Bandmasters Association (ABA), Alabama Music Educators Association (AMEA), National Association for Music Educators (NAfME), and the International Trumpet Guild (ITG).
+He also served on the Alabama Bandmasters Association Election and Music Committees from 2020-2021.
 Mr. Hughes lives in Loxley, AL with his son Weston, and his beautiful wife Kristen.

 Associate Director of Bands

 Bryant Ramey has been the Associate Director of Bands at Robertsdale High School since 2017.
-He teaches Marching Band, Concert Band, Jazz Band, and Percussion Ensemble, Mr. Ramey graduated from the University of South Alabama in Mobile, Alabama.
-While there, he was a member of the acclaimed Jaguar Marching Band, where he marched on the Jag’ Drumline; he also performed in the University Wind Ensemble, Orchestra, and Percussion Ensemble.
+He teaches Marching Band, Concert Band, Jazz Band, and Percussion Ensemble, Mr. Ramey graduated from the University of South Alabama in Mobile, Alabama. where he is also currently pursing a Master of Music Education.
+During his undergraduate studies, he was a member of the acclaimed Jaguar Marching Band, where he marched on the Jag’ Drumline; he also performed in the University Wind Ensemble, Orchestra, and Percussion Ensemble.
 After graduation, he has since taught private lessons in percussion in Baldwin County.
 He has also served as a percussion technician to local band programs in both Mobile and Baldwin County.
 Mr. Ramey continues to perform locally with groups such as the Baldwin Pops Community Band.
 Mr. Ramey is a member of the Alabama Bandmasters Association (ABA), Alabama Music Educators Association (AMEA), National Association for Music Educators (NAfME), and the Percussive Arts Society (PAS).
 He is married to his lovely wife, Katelyn.

 Color Guard and Winter Guard Instructor/Choreographer

-Marsha Foster is in her 9th year at the University of South Alabama where she choreographs for the JMB fall and winter guards.
-Mrs. Foster has been the color guard caption head for the Southwind Drum and Bugle Corps since the 2017 season.
-She also works with the Robertsdale HS guard and the Gulf Shores guard as choreographer/tech.
+Marsha Foster has been at the University of South Alabama since 2010, where she is the color guard coordinator/instructor/choreographer for the JMB fall and winter guards.
+She also works with the Robertsdale HS guard and the Gulf Shores HS guard as instructor/choreographer.
 Mrs. Foster earned her Bachelor of Music in Piano Pedagogy from Memphis State University, now the University of Memphis.
 While at MSU she served as the color guard captain and choreographer.
 She also performed in the wind ensemble, symphonic band and the MSU Camerata Singers.
 She marched on the weapon line with the Memphis Blues Brass Band Drum and Bugle Corps in 1982.
 Her 30+ year career of color guard choreography and instruction began at Collierville High School in Collierville, TN and extends throughout the Southeastern United States to numerous award winning High Schools as well as several Universities.
 For 18 years she was at Daphne H.S. in Daphne, AL serving as the color guard coordinator/instructor/choreographer for the fall and winter guard programs.
 Under her direction the DHS guard consistently earned Best in Class and Best in Show awards at marching band contests.
 The DHS winter guard has medaled in the Scholastic A Class the last 15 years in the GCGPC Circuit.
 Seven times as A class Champions, once as AA Champion and once as Regional A Champion.
 They were the WGI Pensacola Regional Scholastic A Champion for 2010 and have been semi-finalists at the WGI World Championships 6 times.
-Mrs. Foster has been married to Mark Foster for 34 years and they have two daughters.
+Mrs. Foster also served as the color guard caption head for the Southwind Drum and Bugle Corps from 2017-2019.
+Mrs. Foster has been married to Mark Foster for over 34 years and they have two daughters.

 Director of Bands